 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is regularly required to stand, walk, talk, and hear.
 Visual activity requires ability to look at a computer screen, regularly.
 The employee frequently is required to use hands and fingers to handle, feel, reach, and type.
 The employee is occasionally required to sit.
 The employee must occasionally lift and/or move up to 25 pounds

 Supervisor: Manager of Community Engagement

-Status: Full time.
+Status: Part time.
 Non-exempt from the overtime provisions of the wage and salary regulations.